EdRyan/KindleClippings/README.md

 ----

 - GUI: Minor improvements to interface, including background colors (Clipping Form)
-- Export functionality?
+- Export functionality
 - Calibre integration?
 - Document the library
 - Some kind of installer and publishing mechanism
 - Automated test suite
 - Ensure that this works with all Kindle devices (so far tested only on output from Kindle Touch running various firmware versions)
-- Pull data directly from Kindle (i.e. eliminate manual txt file copying)
+- Pull data directly from Kindle by Reading MBS files???
-	- Identify connected Kindle, find "My Clippings.txt" and proceed as usual
-	- Reading MBS files???
+- Move pulling from Kindle functionality from GUI to library?